Buy Our Bare Root Pear Trees Because......

 Conference Pear Tree (BARE ROOT) Click The Link For Containerised Conference Pear Trees

 Conference pear trees are quite possibly the most popular pear tree we sell and you can see why.
 It is suitable for almost all UK locations in terms of weather (Light house patio gardens and severe weather research stations not included!) and the large and reliable crop of pears make it even more an attractive option.

 Compared to other pear trees, the Conference pear has good resistance to Mildew and Scab.
-The emphasis here is resistance not immunity so good practice still applies such as not pruning when wet and windy.
+The emphasis here is resistance not immunity so good practice still applies such as not pruning when wet.